-The faculty offers a general degree programme of 03 academic yearduration.
-Special degree programme of 04academic year duration.
+The faculty offers a general degree programme of 03 academic year duration and Honours Degree programme of 04 academic year duration.
 The academic programme is based on semester system.
-Thegeneral academic calendar of a semester is usually as follows:
+The general academic calendar of a semester is usually as follows: